 🤖⚙️ RobotSpareBin Industries Inc. has been building and selling spare parts for old robots since 1982.
 Rusty joints, moldy microprocessors, and dusty sensors require replacing from time to time.
 Selling replacements for those parts is the responsibility of a veteran team of salespeople at RobotSpareBin.

 To award the high-performing individuals and ehm... "encourage" the not quite as efficient salespeople, RobotSpareBin has set up an intranet.
-Maria, the admin of the intranet, is responsible for entering the sales goals and actual numbers each week, for all of the salespeople individually.
+Maria, the admin of the intranet, is responsible for entering the sales goals and actual numbers each week for all salespeople individually.
 And, RobotSpareBin being the world leader in spare parts for old leaky robots, there's a lot of them.
 Like, A LOT.

 Over the years, spending hours and hours entering the information into the intranet each week has become less and less exciting.
-Maria, knowing some programming and having better plans for her valuable work time, has decided to outsource her mundane tasks to someone who will never get bored.
+Knowing some programming and having better plans for her valuable work time, Maria has decided to outsource her mundane tasks to someone who will never get bored.
 She will build a robot!
 And you will help her, right?
 Right!
 Let's get going!